Tunnock's: Other products

-The other products in Tunnock's lines are largely based on the core products.
 The Caramel Log is similar to the Caramel Wafer, but with the addition of roasted coconut to the outside of the bar.
 Wafer Creams and Florida Orange have chocolate and orange flavoured cream in place of the caramel.

-A Snowball is similar to the Tea Cake, with the addition of grated coconut to the exterior of a soft chocolate shell but with no biscuit base.
+The Snowball is similar to the Tea Cake, with the addition of grated coconut to the exterior of a soft chocolate shell but with no biscuit base.

 Despite pressure to do so, Tunnock's does not make any own brand biscuits for supermarkets.

 In 2013, Tunnocks's entered into an agreement with Tesco to sell a range of branded items produced by Glasgow-based promotional materials firm Orb.
 Fergus Loudon, sales manager for Tunnock's stated: "As well as teacake tea towels, aprons and china mugs, there will be the ideal gift for the many caramel wafer fans – a ‘yard of caramel wafers’."
 As of 2015, the products continue to be sold both through Tesco and directly from Orb.